 Although the same type of review continues in the second year, the most important monitoring during the second year is with respect to progress in completing the performance and dispositional review process as outlined in the Clinical Seminar Guidelines.
-For a degree to be awarded, the overall GPA must not be less than 3.0.
+For a degree to be awarded, the overall GPA must not be less than 3.0 and the candidate must have completed all required courses with a passing grade (a C or above).